Sue Jauncey- Founder and Director

 Sue has experience working nationally and internationally with Boards, Executive and Management teams, and whole of organisations across public, private, not-for-profit, government, and co-operative organisations.
 Sue has been a facilitator and author for the Australian Institute of Company Directors and has authored internationally.
 Sue is also the founder and Director of Pulse Australasia | Europe which offers a range of contemporary services and products for Boards, Management Teams, and whole of organisations that are aimed at measuring, monitoring, and influencing organisational performance, behaviour, and strategy.

-Dennis Bacon - Executive Chairman
+Dennis Bacon - Non-Executive Chairman

 Dennis started his career in retail and hospitality management before securing a position in commercial banking where he achieved senior management and vice-president positions within two international banks.
 Over 12 years Dennis gained experience in property development, manufacturing, retail and health & social care sectors.
 He subsequently developed, owned and operated a number of health and social care provider organisations, an international property investment company (UK and SE Asia), a specialist recruitment firm and is an enthusiastic investor in local SME's.